Rishu5kumar/Azure-Documentation/Day_9.md

 **Example**: To allow HTTP traffic (port 80) from a VM in Azure to the internet, you would create an outbound port rule that allows TCP traffic on port 80 from the VM's IP address to any destination.

 ## Understanding Ports
 In networking, **ports** are like doors on a building.
 They allow different types of data to pass through specific entrances (ports) on your Azure resources.
 Each port is associated with a particular type of service or application.
+A Port is a virtual point where network connections start and end.
+It is a software-based concept managed by a computer’s operating system.
+Each port is associated with a specific process or service.
+So whenever an application runs, It takes the network ports and through that port it allows the data to come from or transmits the data.
 Here's how it works:

 - **Port Numbers**: Ports are identified by numbers, ranging from 0 to 65535.
 - **Well-Known Ports**: Ports 0 to 1023 are reserved for well-known services (e.g., HTTP on port 80, HTTPS on port 443).